quephird/slox/README.md

 - List literals using square brackets
 - Native functions for lists, `append()` and `deleteAt()`
 - `break` and `continue` for flow control within loops
+- Computed properties (inside classes, not at the top-level)

 # Design